erikwco/gistto/README.md

 	5 - Fix some typos
 	6 - Complete all rspec definitions
 	7 - Complete all rdoc documentation
+	8 - Test and implement for Linux/Unix/Windows
-	8 - Some new features to add in the future :)
+	9 - Some new features to add in the future :)

 ## Contributing